exarchou-sophia/e-commerce-store/README.md

-# e-commerce-store
+# e-commerce-playgr
-an E-commerce website using React, Vite, tailwind, Daisy
+creating a simple e-commerce webpage(s) using React and React Route